 Have you ever wagered before and lost so much that a fleeting thought made you realize you could become a bookie?
 You can make this thought true by learning how to become a sports bookie and, after that, start making money.

-However, you must do it the right way.
-Remember, you are not the only one that lost a wager or wants to become a bookie.
+However, it would be best if you did it the right way.
+Remember, you are not the only one who lost a wager or wants to become a bookie.

 How Do You Become a Sports Bookie?

 1. Have Enough Cash Reserve